 The device names are translated to the appropriate major and minor device numbers on a permachine basis.
-A file, |sys|conf/devices.machine (where "machine" is the machine type specified in the configuration file), is used to map a device name to its major block device number.
+A file, /sys/conf/devices.machine (where "machine" is the machine type specified in the configuration file), is used to map a device name to its major block device number.
 The minor device number is calculated using the standard disk partitioning rules.

 If the default mapping of device name to major/minor device number is incorrect for your configuration, it can be replaced by an explicit specification of the major/minor device.
-This is done by substituting major $x \min x$ where the device name would normally be found.
+This is done by substituting major z minor y where the device name would normally be found.
 For example, config vmunix root on major 99 minor 1 config vmunix root on xy0 swap on xy0b size 12000 would force swapping to be done in partition "b" of "xy0" and the swap partition size would be set to 1200 sectors.
 A swap area sized larger than the associated disk partition is trimmed to the partition size.
+To create a generic configuration, only the clause "swap generic" should be specified; any extra clauses cause an error.
+Note that if you use the "swap generic" clause, your system identification line must read "ident GENERIC".